Systematic Features of Axisymmetric Neutrino-Driven Core-Collapse Supernova Models in Multiple Progenitors: Conclusions and Discussion

 Our simulations are limited in space ($r < 5000$ km) and time ($t \leq 1.5$ s).
 The simulations are terminated before the diagnostic energies are saturated.
 Later on neutrino energy deposition would get smaller with time as the neutrino luminosity as well as post-shock density becomes smaller.
-Further global simulation, taking account of gravitational energy of an envelope and nuclear energy released via recombination process behind the shock, is necessary to determine the final explosion energy and the quantities shown in the right panels of Figure \ref{fig-all}.
-Moreover, the finding of this study should be reexamined by 3D models \citep{hanke12,dolence12,couch13,couch14,nakamura14_2}, in which neutrino transport is appropriately solved (see, e.g., \citet{Hanke13,taki14,nagakura14,tony14} for different levels of sophistication).
+Further global simulation, taking account of gravitational energy of an envelope and nuclear energy released via recombination process behind the shock, is necessary to determine the final explosion energy (Figure \ref{fig-edia_all}).
+Moreover, the finding of this study should be reexamined by 3D models (\cite{hanke12,dolence12,couch13,couch14,nakamura14_2}), in which neutrino transport is appropriately solved (see, discussions in \cite{Hanke13,taki14,nagakura14,tony14}).
+It is also important to study the impacts of the precollapse non-spherical structures (e.g., \cite{Arnett11}) on fostering the shock revival (e.g., \cite{couchott}).
 To get a more accurate amount of the synthesized nickel and other isotopes, a post-process calculation with a larger nuclear network is needed.
-After all, long-term 3D full-scale simulations are needed to unambiguously clarify the critical $\xi$ parameter, below or above which neutron stars or black holes will be left behind.
+In the more long run, wide-range long-term 3D full-scale GR simulations are needed to unambiguously clarify the critical $\xi$ parameter, below or above which neutron stars or black holes will be left behind.

-In this work we have reported our results of progenitors from one modeling group.
+In this work we have reported our results of only progenitors from one modelling group.
 Currently we are conducting the same sort of CCSN simulations for sets of progenitors from the other groups including a variety of metallicity, rotation, and magnetic fields, which will be presented in the forthcoming work.
-We hope that the compilation of our results would be helpful to many researchers to study nucleosynthetic yields from CCSNe and its impacts on chemical and dynamical evolution of galaxies, and also detectability of neutrino and gravitational-wave signals by next-generation detectors.